MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Disconnected_Sessions.md

 PSSessions on the local computer and remote computers.
 It can also get PSSessions that were created in the current session.

-To get PSsessions on the local computer or remote computers, use the **ComputerName** or **ConnectionUri** parameters.
+To get PSSessions on the local computer or remote computers, use the **ComputerName** or **ConnectionUri** parameters.
 Without parameters, `Get-PSSession` gets PSSession that were created in the local session, regardless of where they terminate.